EddieHubCommunity/good-first-issue-finder/src/routes/docs/testing/+page.md

 ## Filling out skeleton tests

-We highly encourage people to only fill out one test per Pull Request, so other people are also having the chance to contribute to this initiaive.
+We highly encourage people to only fill out one test per Pull Request, so other people are also having the chance to contribute to this initiative.

 To fill out a test, pick one, that has the prefix `test.fixme`.